Nonye2K3/chia/INSTALL.md

 # git status should say "nothing to commit, working tree clean",
 # if you have uncommitted changes, RELEASE.dev0 will be reported.
-# Remove or re-checkout the specific files or directories that have uncommitted changes

 sh install.sh